mussiedbi/DallasDBI/README.md

 For any given repository, Owners may assign Members to various predefined roles granting them additional permissions.
 These roles will generally be one of:

 1. **Read** - Read and clone repositories.
 Open and comment on issues and Pull Requests.
+This is the default role for all Members.
 2. **Write** - Same permissions as Read, plus the ability to write and push to repositories.
 3. **Admin** - Same permissions as Write, plus additional functionality pertaining to GitHub features such as Pull Requests, Issues, etc.